schlawiner/fu-rpg-frei-und-universell/04-actions.md

 ### Muss ich Runden verwenden?

-Runden sind eine optionale Möglichkeit der Zeitmessung, die nützlich ist, wenn mehrere Figuren verschiedene Dinge tun wollen.
-Ihr könnt sie bei Bedarf einsetzen, um Handlungen zu ordnen und einzuteilen.
-Einige Szenen werden sich fast wie von allein in Runden einteilen, andere wiederum enden, ohne dass Runden überhaupt nötig oder in Betracht gezogen werden (ihr werdet gar nicht an Runden denken).
+Runden sind optional, aber sie können nützlich sein, um die Zeit einzuteilen, wenn mehrere Figuren gleichzeitig verschiedene Dinge tun wollen.
+Ihr könnt sie bei Bedarf einsetzen, um Handlungen zu ordnen und unterteilen.
+Bei einigen Szenen ergeben sich Runden fast von allein, bei anderen denkt ihr vielleicht gar nicht daran.

 <!-- Do I have to use turns?
 Turns are an optional measurement of time, useful for when a variety of stu  is being attempted by several charac- ters.
 Use them to organise the action as needed.
 Some scenes will naturally fall into turns, while others will be resolved without ever considering them.